Preparing for a New Technology Leadership Position

 9. Attend conferences and workshops – Make the most of industry conferences and workshops to network, learn from experts, and stay updated on industry developments.

 10. Give back to the community – Give back to the community through volunteering or mentoring programs.
-It makes a positive impact, helps you develop new skills, and expands your network.
+Therefore, it makes a positive impact, helps you develop new skills, and expands your network.

 11. Stay organized and prioritize – As a tech exec, you’ll have multiple responsibilities and tasks to juggle.
 Stay organized, prioritize tasks based on importance, and use tools and techniques to manage your workload efficiently.